 On scheme identifiers

 Identifier schemes for all schemed identifier types (participants, services, processes) MAY be defined outside of this specification.
-Any instance of a 4-cornered infrastructure MAY choose to define identifier schemes that match the type of documents, participants or profiles that are relevant to support in that instance.
+Any instance of a 4-cornered infrastructure MAY choose to define identifier schemes that match the type of services, participants or profiles that are relevant to support in that instance.

 An example is the [ebCorePartyId] specification, which defines a mechanism for referencing participant identification schemes using a formal URN notation.